oozou/subdomainify/README.md

 end
 ```

-Doing so will make this route accessible only when user visited from subdomain URL.
+Doing so will make this route accessible only when visited from subdomain URL.

 ## License